jakoch/php-wasm-devbox/playground/readme.md

 - [ ] display Ln:x, Col: y of the cursor in a status bar at the bottom
 - [ ] display Content size in bytes in status bar
 - [ ] allow to decrease/increased font size of editor (small t, big T icons)
-- [ ] persistent editor state: Save the editor content and settings (PHP version, output mode, etc.) in localStorage, so users can resume where they left off?
+- [ ] persistent editor state:
+  - Save the editor content and settings (PHP version, output mode, etc.) in localStorage
+  - so users can resume where they left off?
-- [ ] inline documentation: Show PHP function signatures and documentation tooltips in the editor (using Monaco’s hover provider or similar)?
+- [ ] inline documentation
+  - Show PHP function signatures and documentation tooltips in the editor
+  - using Monaco’s hover provider or similar?
 - [ ] accessibility improvements: Ensure the playground is usable with screen readers and keyboard navigation.

 ## Todo